bcgov/action-get-pr/readme.md

 * Release events (finds the most recently merged PR)
 * PRs themselves (just for consistency)

+This process has been an integral part of PR-based workflows where images are promoted from development (PRs) to test/staging to production.
+It is also useful for release events where the most recent PR is tied to the release.

 # Usage

 The build will return a PR number as output.